appliedecon/data602-lectures/project/readme.md

 - Predict the authenticity of autographs based on images.
 - Generate new data based on a system of machine learning products.
 - Predict whether someone buys products based on recommendation engines.

+This [Google Sheet](https://docs.google.com/spreadsheets/d/1xaUkc5SB9Jozq_gxNoAEFUi8m9WVUzqQt_enws5pdFA/edit?usp=sharing) lists all of the datasets that have been "approved".